-This guide shows you how to build a simple power supply circuit that plugs into the wall outlet 220V and uses only one transistor MJE13005.
+This article shows how to build a simple power supply circuit that plugs into the wall outlet 220V and uses only one transistor MJE13005.

 It does not need any fancy chips or extra parts to control the power.